Spagett1/pineflash/README.md

 ## Boot Logo Art

+- Select your Pinecil version.
-- Select Custom from version drop-down, then click on the folder icon to browse to the art file you want to load.
+- Click on the folder icon to browse to the art file you want to load.
-- Currently only V1 supports Boot logos.
+- For the v2 you must have IronOs v2.22 installed to support boot logo.
+- If you encounter errors with flashing boot logo's to the v2 ensure your blisp version is at minimum 0.0.4.
 - See [IronOS-Meta](https://github.com/Ralim/IronOS-Meta/) to get premade art or details on how to make custom art.
-- [Work in progress](https://github.com/Ralim/IronOS/issues/1373#issuecomment-1414925011) by Ralim to get blisp to support logos for V2.
-- Presently, the only method for V2 is to make a custom version of IronOS firmware with logo art embeded in the code; this is for advanced users comfortable Github and code changes [see here](https://github.com/Ralim/IronOS-Meta/issues/32#issuecomment-1505172982).

 <br>